 The answer is yes, but not in the way you might think.
 There are a variety of variables when it comes to cooling a laptop.
-The most basic is keeping the bottom of the laptop off of things like carpets or blankets since most draw in air from the bottom and exhaust it out of the sides and back.
-All laptop coolers provide this function so they all at least work a little bit in helping laptops get fresh air.
+The most basic is keeping the laptop’s bottom off things like carpets or blankets since most draw in air from the bottom and exhaust it out of the sides and back.
+All laptop coolers provide this function, so they all at least work a little bit in helping laptops get fresh air.
 Obviously, the inclusion of fans helps push air into the laptop to help it cool further.

 You can replicate those observations yourself by using Intel XTU (download link) or Ryzen Master (download link) and running stress tests with and without a laptop cooler.
 Both apps show you things like CPU clock speed, voltage, temperature, and other metrics while testing.
 You can see not only how well a cooler cools, but also the effects it has on performance during stress tests.

 Your best bet for massive laptops is the accurately named Thermaltake Massive 20 RGB.
-This thing held my 17.3-inch laptop with a bunch of room to spare and it’ll definitely hold most 19-inch laptops (maybe even larger in some cases).
+This thing held my 17.3-inch laptop with a bunch of room to spare, and it’ll definitely hold most 19-inch laptops (maybe even larger in some cases).
 The laptop cooler has a 200mm fan capable of pumping out 64 CFM of air.
-It sounds like a lot but it’s spread over a larger surface area than most other coolers.
-It did quite well in our CPU stress testing and idle test, but struggled a bit with gaming but still managed to pull down our temps by a few degrees.
+It sounds like a lot, but it’s spread over a larger surface area than most other coolers.
+It did quite well in our CPU stress testing and idle test but still managed to pull down our temps by a few degrees in games.
 This is also one of the few laptop coolers where you can turn the LED lights off without turning off the fans too.

 The Havit HV-F2068 5-fan Cooling Pad is another excellent choice for larger gaming laptops.
-The aggressive design, LED lights, USB pass-through, and fan controls offer more value to gamers and power users.
+The aggressive design, LED lights, USB passthrough, and fan controls offer more value to gamers and power users.
 The cooler sports four 85mm fans in the corners and a single 110mm fan in the middle.
 They push a maximum of 65CFM of air.
 This one also comes in red or blue LED lights along with a matching braided USB cable and matching fans.
-The image above shows you what the blue LED version looks like.
+The image above shows you how the blue LED version looks.